 According to Mills’ account, little Elizabeth was screaming and attempted to spare her own life by offering Mills food and toys to appease him.
 It worked at first but as he departed, leaving her alive he claimed to hear the voices of demons commanding him to kill her too and unfortunately she too, would lose her life.

 Mills initially pleaded his innocence but subsequently confessed and was executed at Dryburn near Durham in August 1683.
 His tarred body was then gibbeted – hung in a cage and left to rot – about a mile north of Ferryhill within sight of the murders.
-The victims were buried in the churchyard at Kirk Merrington where for some reason, shortly afterward, the word ‘murdered’ describing the nature of their deaths was scratched off on the tombstone and replaced with the word ‘executed’.
+The victims were buried in the churchyard at Kirk Merrington where for some reason, shortly afterward, the word ‘murdered’ describing the nature of their deaths, was scratched off the tombstone and replaced with the word ‘executed’.